-On November 15, 2014, Your Health Idaho opens for business.
-You can make changes to your current plan, or purchase a new plan that fits your health needs and your budget.
+On November 15, 2014, Your Health Idaho opened for business.
+Now you can make changes to your current plan, or purchase a new plan that fits your health needs and your budget.
 If you click here, you can learn more about financial assistance to help with your monthly and .

 Your Health Idaho needs income information for each family member applying for coverage.
 For example, if you have a teenager working at a local supermarket, you need to provide the W-2 for your child in order to apply for coverage on the exchange.
-Now is a great time to track down your child’s W-2 forms he/she might be hiding.
+Be sure you track down your child’s W-2 forms he/she might be hiding.

 Ready to shop for health insurance?